-This one was made from cuttings from my husband's grandfather's plant so it's pretty old stock and still a beauty to brighten things up!
+This one was made from cuttings from my husband's grandfather's plant so it's pretty old stock; it's still a beauty and does brighten up the room!

 Vibrant, showy bursts of flowers pop up all over this holiday succulent.
 It is available in an array of colors.
 The Thanksgiving and Christmas cacti have been a houseplant favorite for over 100 years!
 It is botanically known as a Zygocactus, and is a member of the Cactaceae family.
 It is an epiphyte, which means they naturally grow on trees and is indigenous to South America.